 of Dental Implants

 While dental implants typically have a higher upfront price than bridges or dentures, they’re a better long-term investment.
 They’re designed to stay in your mouth for a very long time, ideally for the rest of your life.
 Traditional solutions must be replaced every decade or so, which can rack up an even greater cost over the years than what you initially paid for your implants.
-It’s also important to keep in mind that the cost of dental implants is different for every patient, as there are a number of variables to consider.
+It’s also important to keep in mind that the cost of dental implants in Abingdon is different for every patient, as there are a number of variables to consider.

 I Need a Checkup & Cleaning I Need a Dentist for My Child I am Worried About Bleeding Gums I Have a Cavity or Broken Tooth I am Missing One or More Teeth I Am Unhappy with My Smile I Need a Straighter Smile I am Scared of the Dentist I am in Pain and Need Help I Need My Wisdom Teeth Removed View Our Services